University of Nottingham Malaysia

 You will take a mixture of module choices from a restricted list of traditional environmental engineering subjects and from free choice options from across the campus, enabling you to build your own multidisciplinary syllabus.
 You will also be required to complete a Group Design Project with relevance to environmental engineering.
 You must pass all the components in the autumn and spring semesters, comprising 120 credits, to progress to the final stage of the MSc Individual Research Project.
 The MSc Individual Research Project is worth 60 credits and occupies the entire summer semester.

-An upper second class honours degree (or international equivalent) in engineering or science subjects.
+An upper second class honours degree (or international equivalent) in engineering or a related field.
 Non-UK qualifications will be assessed against this standard.

 Entry requirements in the prospectus and website may not always apply and individual offers may vary.